 Proposals

-Option 1 (Xiaomi, Apple, ZTE): PCell HO and PSCell addition is performed in a sequential order.
+Option 1 (Xiaomi, Apple, ZTE, OPPO): PCell HO and PSCell addition is performed in a sequential order.

-Option 2 (CATT, CMCC, Huawei, MTK, QC): PCell HO and PSCell addition is performed in parallel.
+Option 2 (CATT, CMCC, Huawei, MTK, QC, ZTE, NEC): PCell HO and PSCell addition is performed in parallel.

 Option 2a (vivo): RAN4 consider parallel processing capable UE in R17 as baseline and further identify the needed sequential processing during HO with PSCell.

+Option 2b (Qualcomm): PCell HO and PSCell addition are performed in parallel after UE side processing (e.g. RF and SW preparations) is completed.

 Option 3 (Apple): A new R17 UE capability is introduced to indicate whether UE can support sequential processing or parallel processing for HO with PSCell.

-Option 4 (NTT DOCOMO, Intel, OPPO, Nokia): Some of procedures of HO with PSCell should be able to be performed in parallel, but RACH processing is performed in a sequential order (RACH procedure of PSCell will happen after the RACH procedure of PCell).
+Option 4 (NTT DOCOMO, Intel, OPPO, Nokia, Ericsson, NEC): Some of procedures of HO with PSCell should be able to be performed in parallel, but RACH processing is performed in a sequential order (RACH procedure of PSCell will happen after the RACH procedure of PCell).

 Option 5 (NEC): For NR SA to EN-DC and NE-DC to NE-DC, RAN4 to agree that cell search of PCell and PSCell is performed in sequential order.
 For NR-DC to NR-DC, RAN4 to agree that cell search is performed in parallel for FR1+FR2 NR-DC and FR1+FR1 NR-DC.